opensearch-project/documentation-website/_clients/index.md

 # OpenSearch language clients

-OpenSearch provides clients for several popular programming languages, with more coming.
+OpenSearch provides clients for several popular programming languages, with more to come.

 ## OpenSearch language client compatibility